AndrewBarba/TLDataManager/README.md

 To run the example project; clone the repo, and run `pod install` from the Example directory first.

+#### Static Singleton

+The singleton is useful for managing a single CoreData stack for your application.
+For most applications, one CoreData stack is sufficient.

+    [TLDataManager setDatabaseName:@"MY_DB_NAME" linkedToModel:@"MY_MODEL_NAME"];
+    [TLDataManager sharedManager];

+#### Initialization

+For applications that require multiple CoreData stacks, you can initalize your own TLDataManager instance.

+    ```
+    // create the manager
+    TLDataManager *manager = [[TLDataManager alloc] initWithDatabaseName:@"MY_DB_NAME"
+                                                           linkedToModel:@"MY_MODEL_NAME"];

+    ...

+    // do something with the main context
+    [manager.mainContext ...]
+    ```

+#### Import Data

+Importing data on a background thread is easy if you follow a few simple rules.

+    ```
+    // reference the manager
+    TLDataManager *manager = [TLDataManager sharedManager];

+    // import data and pass in block to be executed on abackground thread
+    // there is a reference to a background context that should be used for importing data
+    [manager importData:^(NSManagedObjectContext *context){

+        // perform long import
+        NSCustomManagedObject *object = [NSCustomManagedObject longImportInContext:context];

+        // return block to be called on main thread
+        return ^{
+            // reference main context
+            NSManagedObjectContext *mainContext = manager.mainContext;
+            // reference imported object(s) on main thread
+            NSCustomManagedObject *newObject = [context objectWithID:object.objectID];
+            // ... callback with newObject on main thread ...
+        }
+    }];
+    ```

 ## Requirements

+iOS 6.1 or later

 ## Installation